Mind's Mirror: Distilling Self-Evaluation Capability and Comprehensive Thinking from Large Language Models: Distilling Self-Evaluation Capability and Comprehensive Thinking

 where \( x_i \) indicates input data, \( \hat{y}_i \) indicates the pseudo-label \( y_i \) generated by the LLM or human-annotated label, \( r_{\mathit{CoT}_i} \) is the rationale in the \(i^{th}\) CoT, and \( N_{\mathit{CoT}} \) is the total amount of CoTs.

-This two-pronged training regimen ensures that the SLM is not merely parroting the capabilities but is rather steeped in introspective self-evaluation and a nuanced understanding of diverse reasoning, mirroring the advanced cognitive faculties of the LLM.
+This two-pronged training regimen ensures that the SLM is not merely parroting the CoT reasoning but deeply understands introspective self-evaluation and nuanced reasoning, mirroring the powerful cognitive capabilities of the LLM.